lukeestanton/You-Are-A-Sheep/README.md

 # YOU ARE A SHEEP

-**Current Status:** *DISSIDENT HUNT PROTOCOL ACTIVE*

-"You Are A Sheep" (formerly Comment Chaos) is a psychological resistance training tool disguised as a web game.
+"You Are A Sheep" is a psychological resistance training tool disguised as a web game.
 The Algorithm predicts what you like, what you watch, and what you agree with.
 Your goal is to prove you are an outlier.

 ## The Mission